deniskovalchuk/libftp/README.md

 ## Overview

-This library implements the File Transfer Protocol (FTP) and its secure variant, FTPS, providing a flexible solution for transferring files between clients and servers.
+This library implements the client-side functionality of the File Transfer Protocol (FTP) and its secure variant, FTPS, providing a flexible solution for transferring files between clients and servers.
 Built on a client-server model, FTP employs two separate connections to manage commands and file transfers.

 ### Connections